Nahapet Rusinian

-Nahabed Rusinian (Նահապետ Ռուսինեան, Nahabet Rusinyan; 1819–1876) was a prominent Ottoman Armenian poet, publicist, physician, orator, writer, political activist, translator, and contributor to the Armenian National Constitution.
+Nahabed Rusinian (Նահապետ Ռուսինեան, Nahabet Rusinyan; 1819–1876) was an Ottoman Armenian poet, publicist, physician, orator, writer, political activist, translator, and contributor to the Armenian National Constitution.

 Life

 Nahabed Rusinian was born in the village of Efkere near Kayseri in 1819 to Armenian parents.
 His family moved to Constantinople in 1828.
 He completed his secondary education in Constantinople and in 1840, he was awarded a scholarship to continue his studies in medicine in Paris.
 While in Paris, Rusinian audited courses on literature and philosophy at the Sorbonne, and was influenced by the ideas of Lamartine, Jean-Jacques Rousseau, Montesquieu, Victor Hugo, and other political philosophers.
 It was at the Sorbonne where Rusinian was confronted, for the very first time, with the principle of popular vote and other constitutionalist ideas.
 Rusinian returned to Constantinople in 1851 and upon recommendation of Servitchen, he became the family physician of Fuad Pasha.
 He died in 1879 in Istanbul.